-Benefits of Quitting Smoking for People with Cancer
+Quit Smoking – The Benefits for People with Cancer

 How Quitting Helps Your Cancer Treatment

-- Radiation therapy works better if the level of oxygen in your body is normal.
-When you smoke, the level of oxygen in your blood drops, making it harder for radiation to do its job.
+- Radiation therapy works best when the amount of oxygen in your body is normal.
+When you smoke, your oxygen level drops, making it harder for radiation to do its job.

-- If you can’t stop smoking, avoid smoking before and after your radiation therapy.
+- If you can’t stop smoking, avoid smoking before and after your radiation therapy appointment.

 - Chemotherapy drugs work better in people who don’t smoke.

-- Smoke has chemicals in it that reduce the blood level of some chemotherapy drugs, making them less effective.
+- Cigarette smoke has chemicals that can lower the amount of some chemotherapy drugs in your blood, making them less effective.

-- Quitting smoking or reducing the number of cigarettes you smoke can make surgery safer and help you recover more quickly.
-If possible, try to quit at least 6 to 8 weeks before your operation.
-But quitting at any time is helpful.
+- If possible, try to quit at least 6 to 8 weeks before your surgery.
+But quitting at any time before surgery is helpful.